mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ##### Using JuliaGrid Variables
-Alternatively, you can rely on the [`optimize!`](@ref optimize!) function to assign starting values based on the `voltage` and `power` fields.
+Alternatively, you can rely on the [`solve!`](@ref solve!) function to assign starting values based on the `voltage` and `power` fields.
 By default, these values are initially defined according to the active power outputs of the generators and the initial bus voltage angles:
 ```@repl DCOptimalPowerFlowConstraint
 model.power.active
 model.voltage.angle
 ```
-You can modify these values, and they will be used as primal starting values during the execution of the [`optimize!`](@ref optimize!) function.
+You can modify these values, and they will be used as primal starting values during the execution of the [`solve!`](@ref solve!) function.

 !!! warning "Warning"
-    Please note that if primal starting values are set using the `set_start_value` function or any other method prior to executing the [`optimize!`](@ref optimize!) function, the values in the `voltage` and `power` fields will be ignored.
+    Please note that if primal starting values are set using the `set_start_value` function or any other method prior to executing the [`solve!`](@ref solve!) function, the values in the `voltage` and `power` fields will be ignored.
 This is because the starting point will be considered already defined.

 ---